itzzSaurabhHub/ContactManager/Readme.md

 - The following users are available:
   - ADMIN username: ADMIN, password: itzAdmin
   - NORMAL username: User, password: itzUser

+### Documentation

+- Wrote a README file to provide clear instructions on how to install, use, and contribute to the project.
+- Created Swagger API documentation for the project.
+You can access the documentation at [http://localhost:8888/swagger-ui/index.html](http://localhost:8888/swagger-ui/index.html) after starting the application.
+The Swagger documentation provides a detailed overview of all the endpoints in the API, along with sample request and response payloads.

 ## Built With